 Maybe you come from a corporate business background, but you have a remarkable capacity for accents and original character voices.
 Or you’ve been in radio and broadcasting for a number of years; or you’re an actor looking to expand your employment opportunities.
 Whatever your specific experience has been to date, getting started in voiceover most often requires the following:

-- You need a simple, reliable home recording set up.
+3. You need a simple, reliable home recording set up.
 Keep in mind: your objective is on being the best voice talent you can be, not the best production studio or recording engineer.
 Nevertheless, you do need the ability to record, edit and turnaround a proper audition.
 There’s a bit of a learning curve to this, but recent industry advances have made this easier.
-Don’t let all those old radio guys online brow beat you into thinking if you can’t produce a documentary that rivals Richard Attenborough’s “Planet Earth” series, you can’t join their exclusive voiceover club.
-You could have the best gear and the coolest toys on the block, but if you can’t use the advanced options they offer—it’s a waste.
+Don’t let all those old radio guys, who are hanging out online, brow beat you into thinking if you can’t produce a documentary that rivals Richard Attenborough’s “Planet Earth” series, you can’t join their exclusive voiceover club.
+You could have the best gear and the coolest toys on the block, but if you can’t use the advanced options they offer—it’s an utter waste.
 (TIP: What you’re recording on matters less than WHERE you’re recording.
 Find a quiet place like a closet full of clothes to record into.)

-- If you expect to sound professional, you need professional demo production.
+4. If you expect to sound professional, you need professional demo production.
 Please don’t attempt to do this on your own.
-You’ll waster your time and only serve to frustrate yourself, and likely ruin your reputation in the process.
+Leave this to the professionals.
+That’s where we come in, not a friend of a friend who knows how to record and edit.

-- Promote yourself to agents who specifically handle VO.
-Much like talent, agents typically specialize.
+5. Promote yourself to agents who specifically handle VO.
+Agents, just like talent, specialize.
 And not every hat fits every head.
+And not every agent who specializes in voiceover has access to the type of voiceover work you most likely to land.

-- AUDITION like crazy!
+6. AUDITION like crazy!
 Let’s face it, voiceover, like so many things, is a numbers game.
-The best audition doesn’t necessarily book the job.
-Beyond a well produced demo, consistently offering the best of your abilities with every audition will further establish your professional career.
+The best audition doesn’t necessarily book the job, one of the best does.
+Beyond well-produced voiceover demos, consistently offering the best of your abilities with every audition will further establish your professional career.

 That’s a great start.
 And as the adage goes, “You don’t have to be great to start, but you have to start to be great”!

-* Here at SOUND ADVICE, we offer you a number of options to get started in voiceover: which you can do from your home computer, and are incredibly affordable. http://voiceoverinfo.com/shop/one-one-orientation-career-reboot/ Of course, a simple phone call to speak with us directly is always a great place to begin.
-323.464.0990
+* At SOUND ADVICE, we offer a number of options to get started in voiceover: Webinars, Online Work Out Groups, private coaching & career guidance, home recording help, and more… which you can do from your home computer, and are incredibly affordable.
+Regardless of your experience level, we typically begin with a 2-hour career coaching session, our exclusive one-on-one Orientation.
+There’s really nothing quite like it offered anywhere else in the industry that’s as in depth and custom-tailored to you.
+And, of course, a simple phone call is a great place to begin, too.
+877.886.3366

 This Article Originally Featured In